 Bob the Skull: I didn't do anything another couple of kegs of beer wouldn't have done!

 - Same goes in Kids Next Door, "Operation: C.O.L.L.E.G.E.", with Nigel participating in snow cone research.

-- In the Lilo And Stitch The Series episode "HunkaHunka", Lilo's friend Keoni has a crush on Pleakly (in his horrible disguise as a human woman).
+- In the Lilo & Stitch: The Series episode "HunkaHunka", Lilo's friend Keoni has a crush on Pleakly (in his horrible disguise as a human woman).
 Lilo, Stitch, and Jumba are quick to blame the Monster of the Week, but no, he actually does have a crush on Pleakly.
 (For context: Pleakley has green skin, one eye and three legs.)